MagnusSchlamovitz/DRLND-Continuous-Control/Report.md

     LR_CRITIC = 1e-3        # learning rate of the critic
     WEIGHT_DECAY = 0        # L2 weight decay

-The neural network parameters were not optimized also.

 ## Rewards

 Based on the plot below, the agent is able to get an average reward (over 100 episodes, and over all 20 agents) of about +35.
 The required performance of +30 is achieved after 75 episodes.